deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 # Access and Escalation without Metasploit
 Now let's complete the room without the use of Metasploit.

-For this we will utilise powershell and [winPEAS](https://github.com/carlospolop/PEASS-ng/tree/master/winPEAS) to enumerate the system and collect the relevant information to escalate to
+For this, we will utilize powershell and [winPEAS](https://github.com/carlospolop/PEASS-ng/tree/master/winPEAS) to enumerate the system and collect the relevant information to escalate to

 The aim here is to try and get access to the machine and perform privilege escalation without metasploit.